maccracken/anuenue/docs/development/state.md

   flag surface holds the line (no file-input flag, no config file, no themes); the ADR records the *why* before later milestones could tempt scope creep.
 - **`tests/anuenue.fcyr`** — fuzz harness stub still empty.
-The
+Two
-  M2 flag parser is now the natural target (random argv tokens → flags_parse never crashes / always exits with a valid status).
-  Defer until M3 or whenever a parse-path bug is discovered in the wild.
+  natural targets now: the M2 flag parser (random argv tokens → `flags_parse` never crashes / always exits with a valid status) and the M3 UTF-8 surface (`utf8_seq_len` over arbitrary byte streams — already has invalid + truncated handling documented and tested, fuzz would cement it).
+Defer until M4 or whenever a parse-path / decode-path bug is discovered in the wild.
 - **DCE binary size after M3** — captured at 0.4.0 cut: 322 368
   bytes (+5 152 B vs 0.3.0; +18 000 B vs 0.2.0).
 Recapture at
   every minor cut.